 For loans made after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes under 78 percent of the purchase price � but not at the point the borrower achieves 22 percent equity.
 (This law does not apply to a number of higher risk mortgages.)
 The good news is that you can request cancelation of your PMI yourself (for a mortgage loan closing past July '99), regardless of the original purchase price, after your equity reaches twenty percent.

-Familiarize yourself with your mortgage statements to keep a running total of each principal payment.
-Also stay aware of the price that other homes are selling for in your neighborhood.
-You are paying mostly interest if your loan closed fewer than 5 years ago, so your principal most likely hasn't been reduced by much.
+Familiarize yourself with your mortgage statements to keep a running total of principal payments.
+You'll want to stay aware of the the purchase prices of the homes that are selling in your neighborhood.
+You've been paying mostly interest if your closing was fewer than 5 years ago, so your principal probably hasn't been reduced by much.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.